 - Recognize What Weighs You Down.

 When we are experiencing rejection, we are often just repeating the painful experiences in our personal lives.
 Noticing the ways our past experiences affect our perception of rejection can feel liberating.
 We will better understand what “demons” of the past are making the experience of rejection unbearable.
-Know that no matter how confident we feel we are, rejection can revive the experiences from the past when we felt abused, bullied, undesired or abandoned.
-It’s important to distinguish the experiences of past from the experiences of now.
+No matter how confident we feel we are, rejection can revive the past experiences when we felt abused, bullied, undesired, or abandoned.
+It’s important to distinguish the experiences of the past from the experiences of now.

 - Remember that rejection carries the value you attribute to it.